Brendonovich/prisma-client-rust/docs/pages/extra/partial-types.md

 # Partial Types

 _Available since v0.6.7_

-The `partial!` macro can be found in all model modules, and allows structs to be defined that have a `to_params` function which converts them for use inside `update` and `upsert` queries.
+The `partial_unchecked!` macro can be found in all model modules, and allows structs to be defined that have a `to_params` function which converts them for use inside `update_unchecked`.
 Each field of the generated structs has the same type as the equivalent field in the module's `Data` struct, just wrapped inside `Option`.